alsuren/alsuren.github.io/_posts/2025-05-17-local-first-notes-1-riffle.md

 date: 2025-05-17
 ---

-As I'm warming up for [Local First Conference](https://www.localfirstconf.com/) and reading literature, I thought I would write up my notes/thoughts.
-Here are my thoughts from reading [Riffle's Prelude essay](https://riffle.systems/essays/prelude/)
+I'm starting a series of notes as I prepare for [Local First Conference](https://www.localfirstconf.com/).
+As I read through related literature, I'll share my thoughts and questions here.
+This post is inspired by [Riffle's Prelude essay](https://riffle.systems/essays/prelude/).

-# Short-circuiting query re-runs on the block level
+### Short-circuiting query re-runs on the block level

 For reactive queries, could we: